Muschamp Rd

 If a fool were to persist in his folly…

-I still have not achieve wisdom.
+I still have not achieved wisdom.
 I’ve still spent far too much time blogging and helping others and the ROI has not materialized.
 Other people have definitely benefited.
 I’m not opportunistic enough or perhaps I’m just too polite, too easy to take advantage of, too willing to work for free or to volunteer my time and effort.
 Eric Shannon wrote a lengthy guide to gaining employment at a good company.
-I’m still trying.
+It can be a lot of work and take a lot of time.

 Experts are still adamant that you should be blogging, that it is good for your career, that it will lead to a better job.
 I’m living proof this is not true.
 Blogging isn’t for everyone, telling the truth online about yourself and about other people can lead to a lot of problems and negative even hostile reactions.
 Look at Lance Armstrong, he lied for years and people who said he was lying were savaged and sued.
 Look at the Manti Te’o’s situation, he was taken in by people who think it is fun to lie and hurt people online.
 Blogging and the Internet isn’t all good, all the time, and it isn’t for everyone.
 Perhaps some people are too honest to blog.